 Committee Chair - Art O'Leary

 Rifle Range keys have not changed yet, as we are waiting to hear when the automatic gate operator will be up and running.
-If you need to purchase a key you will need your 2021 membership paid up and a 2021 range badge to purchase a new key.
+If you need to purchase a key you will need your 2022 membership paid up and a 2022 range badge to purchase a new key.
 There will be no exceptions.

 Rifle Range briefings on 4th Sunday of the month!